MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-policies.md

 ## Create new header validation policy

+To create a new header validation policy, follow these steps.

 1. Go to **Orchestration \> Policies** and select **New**.
 1. For **Policy Name**, enter "Order header validation policy".
 1. For **Policy Type**, enter "Execution Policy".